 Yong Suk Lee

-Lee’s main fields of research are in labor economics, technology and entrepreneurship, and urban economics.
+Lee’s main fields of research are labor economics, technology and entrepreneurship, and urban economics.
 Some of the issues he has studied include technology and labor markets, entrepreneurship and economic growth, entrepreneurship education, and education and inequality.
 He is also interested in both the North and South Korean economy and has examined how economic sanctions affect economic activity in North Korea, and how management practices and education policy affect inequality in South Korea.
-His current research focuses on how the new wave of digital technologies will affect labor, education, entrepreneurship, and productivity, and he is pursuing several projects in this regard.
+His current research focuses on how the new wave of digital technologies, such as robotics and artificial intelligence affect labor, education, entrepreneurship, and productivity.

-His research has been published in both Economics and Management journals including the Journal of Urban Economics, Journal of Economic Geography, Journal of Business Venturing, Journal of Health Economics, and Labour Economics.
+His research has been published in both economics and management journals including the Journal of Urban Economics, Journal of Economic Geography, Journal of Business Venturing, Journal of Health Economics, and Labour Economics.
 Lee also regularly contributes to policy reports and opinion pieces on contemporary issues surrounding both North and South Korea.

 Prior to joining Stanford, Lee was an assistant professor of economics at Williams College in Massachusetts.
-He received his PhD in Economics from Brown University, a Master of Public Policy from Duke University, and bachelor's degree and master's degree in architecture from Seoul National University.
+He received his Ph.D. in Economics from Brown University, a Master of Public Policy from Duke University, and a Bachelor's degree and master's degree in architecture from Seoul National University.
 Lee also worked as a real estate development consultant and architecture designer as he transitioned from architecture to economics.

 While at APARC, Dr. Lee led and participated in several research projects, including Stanford-Asia Pacific Innovation; Digital Technologies and the Labor Market; Entrepreneurship, Technology, and Economic Development; The Impact of Robotics on Nursing Home Care in Japan; Education and Development in the Digital Economy; and New Media and Political Economy.